toptal/chewy/README.md

 #### `:bypass`

-Bypass strategy simply silences index updates.
+The bypass strategy simply silences index updates.

 #### Nesting

 Strategies are designed to allow nesting, so it is possible to redefine it for nested contexts.

 ```ruby
 Chewy.strategy(:atomic) do